General University Reference Utility

-Conduct prohibited by this policy may also violate Title IX and Title VII, and other applicable federal and state law.
-Paul W. Apicella, JD, is the Title IX Coordinator.
-Deputy Title IX Coordinators include Danny Shaha, Senior Director of the Office of Student Conduct and Kim Lantz Yoder, Equity Officer, Penn State College of Medicine.
+Conduct prohibited by this policy may also violate Title IX of the Education Amendments of 1972 and Title VII of the Civil Rights Act of 1964, as well as other applicable federal and state laws.
+Paul W. Apicella, JD is the Title IX Coordinator.
+Deputy Title IX Coordinators include Danny Shaha, Senior Director of the Office of Student Conduct; Kim Lantz Yoder, Equity Officer, Penn State College of Medicine; Charmelle Green, Associate Athletic Director of Intercollegiate Athletics; and Julie Del Giorno, Director of Athletics Integrity and Investigative Services.
 Additional information about how to contact these individuals, or to otherwise pursue or report a violation of this Policy, is set forth below.

 Sexual Harassment committed by an employee or third party can lead to discipline or corrective action when:

 - Submission to such conduct is made implicitly or explicitly a condition for employment, promotion, grades, academic status, or participation in the University’s activities; or

 - Submission to or rejection of such conduct is used as the basis for employment or academic or other decisions affecting an individual; or

 - Such conduct is sufficiently severe or pervasive so as to substantially interfere with the harassed individual’s employment, education or access to University programs, activities and opportunities, or creates a hostile or offensive environment for that individual or others.
 Whether a hostile environment exists is based on a totality of the circumstances and is evaluated from a subjective and objective perspective.